-Emily Newman, MA, is a social scientist, writer, and editor of BETA.
+Emily Land, MA, is a social scientist, writer, and editor of BETA.

 Jake Sobo is a pen name used for anonymity.
 Jake has worked in the world of HIV prevention for nearly a decade.
 He previously published a 19-part series documenting his experiences on pre-exposure prophylaxis (PrEP), “My Life on PrEP,” for Positive Frontiers magazine, which was picked up by Manhunt, translated into French, and widely read in the HIV prevention world.
 He has spent the better part of his adult life having as much sex as possible while trying to avoid contracting HIV.

 Jennifer Cocohoba, PharmD, is an associate clinical professor in the School of Pharmacy at the University of California, San Francisco (UCSF).
 Since 2004, she has worked as the clinical pharmacist for the UCSF Women’s HIV Program, where she provides adherence support and medication information to patients and providers.